deb-intel/LPOTtest/docs/Quantization.md

 > **Note**
 >
-> Dynamic Quantization currently is only supported with onnxruntime backend.
+> Dynamic Quantization currently only supports the onnxruntime backend.